ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * In an Access Token Request

    The parameter "token_upload" is OPTIONAL in an Access Token Request.
-If present, this parameter MUST encode the CBOR simple value "true" (0xf5).
+If present, this parameter MUST encode the CBOR simple value true (0xf5).
 The presence of the parameter indicates that C opts in to use the new, alternative ACE workflow defined in {{sec-workflow}}, whose actual use for uploading the issued access token to the RS is an exclusive prerogative of the AS.

-   If the AS supports the new ACE workflow and the Access Token Request includes the parameter "token_upload" with value the CBOR simple value "true" (0xf5), then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, the AS MUST NOT use the new ACE workflow.
+   If the AS supports the new ACE workflow and the Access Token Request includes the parameter "token_upload" with value the CBOR simple value true (0xf5), then the AS MAY use the new ACE workflow to upload the access token to the RS on behalf of C. Otherwise, the AS MUST NOT use the new ACE workflow.

 * In an Access Token Response

    The parameter "token_upload" is REQUIRED in a successful Access Token Response with response code 2.01 (Created), if both the following conditions apply.
 Otherwise, the parameter "token_upload" MUST NOT be present.

-   - The corresponding Access Token Request included the parameter "token_upload", with value the CBOR simple value "true" (0xf5).
+   - The corresponding Access Token Request included the parameter "token_upload", with value the CBOR simple value true (0xf5).

    - The AS has attempted to upload the issued access token at the RS as per the new ACE workflow, irrespective of the result of the token upload.

    When the parameter "token_upload" is present in the Access Token Response, the following applies.

-   - If the token upload at the RS was successful, then the parameter "token_upload" MUST encode the CBOR simple value "true" (0xf5), and the access token MUST NOT be included in the Access Token Response.
+   - If the token upload at the RS was successful, then the parameter "token_upload" MUST encode the CBOR simple value true (0xf5), and the access token MUST NOT be included in the Access Token Response.

-   - If the token upload at the RS was not successful, then the parameter "token_upload" MUST encode the CBOR simple value "false" (0xf4), and the access token MUST be included in the Access Token Response.
+   - If the token upload at the RS was not successful, then the parameter "token_upload" MUST encode the CBOR simple value false (0xf4), and the access token MUST be included in the Access Token Response.

 ### Examples

 {{fig-example-AS-to-C-token-upload}} shows an example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.

-The Access Token Response specifies the parameter "token_upload" with value "true", which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.
+The Access Token Response specifies the parameter "token_upload" with value the CBOR simple value true (0xf5), which indicates that the AS has successfully uploaded the access token to the RS on behalf of C.

 Consistently, the Access Token Response does not include the access token, while it still includes the parameter "cnf" specifying the symmetric PoP key bound to the access token.